-- Billie Eilish sang the In Memoriam tribute at the Oscars last night.
+- Billie Eilish sang the In Memoriam tribute at the Oscars on Sunday.

 - The Oscars failed to put actors Luke Perry and Cameron Boyce in the tribute.

 Update, 2/11/20: The Academy released a statement sorta explaining why it left Cameron Boyce and Luke Perry out of the Oscars In Memoriam.
 The organization told E!: